Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Infrastructure/Identity-Protection-Policy.md

 - **Setting Name:** MSM - Session Duration
 - **Description:**
-Forces principals to re-authenticate utilizing their Azure AD credentials after their session has been established for 9 hours
+Forces principals to re-authenticate utilizing their Entra ID credentials after their session has been established for 9 hours
 - **Why it is needed (what does it secure against):**
 Ensures users cannot leave sessions open over multiple days and reduces risk of someone utilizing an established session after hours.
 - **Who this applies to:**
-Azure AD Groups: Privileged device Devices & Privileged Users
+Entra ID Groups: Privileged device Devices & Privileged Users
 - **When the policy triggers:**
 After a session has existed for 9 hours, principals will be required to re-authenticate